Mapping of PAT Tools for Enabling Integrated DSP in Continuous Biomanufacturing

 Presented by Dejan Arzenšek, Principal Scientist at Novartis

 Dejan has spent the last ten years working for a biopharmaceutical company Lek d.d., a Novartis company.
-Currently he is working as a Principle Scientist in Downstream Process Development Department.
-With a PhD degree in physics Dejan has a strong background in physical principles of protein association/aggregation, along with additional skills in mathematical modelling, statistical analysis and experimental biophysics.
+Currently, he is working as a Principal Scientist in Downstream Process Development Department.
+With a PhD degree in physics, Dejan has a strong background in physical principles of protein association/aggregation, along with additional skills in mathematical modelling, statistical analysis and experimental biophysics.
 Dejan is currently responsible for new technology development and implementation in downstream processing.
-Majority of his work responsibilities is the nextBioPharmDSP project of EU Framework Program for Research and Innovation “Horizon 2020” for which the goal is to drive drug process development towards Continuous Processing in Biopharmaceutical Manufacturing.
-Dejan is leading new technology project of process analytical technology (PAT) as part of Quality by Design (QbD) approach implementation on integrated processes using Advanced Process Control (APC) control strategies, where APC control system is building.
+The majority of his work responsibilities is the nextBioPharmDSP project of EU Framework Program for Research and Innovation “Horizon 2020” for which the goal is to drive drug process development towards Continuous Processing in Biopharmaceutical Manufacturing.
+Dejan is leading new technology project of process analytical technology (PAT) as part of the Quality by Design (QbD) approach implementation on integrated processes using Advanced Process Control (APC) control strategies, where APC control system is building.

-Followed by an Industry Perspective Presented by Maryann Cuellar, Life Science Product Manager at Kaiser Optical Systems, Inc.
+Followed by Maryann Cuellar, Life Science Product Manager at Kaiser Optical Systems, Inc.

 Sponsored by Kaiser Optical Systems, Inc